Jamaderibigbe/Vrinda-Store-s-2022-Annual-Sales-Report---Excel/README.md

 > Relation between age and gender based on number of orders
 ![Relation between age and gender based on number of orders](https://github.com/Jamaderibigbe/Vrinda-Store-s-2022-Annual-Sales-Report---Excel/blob/main/Age%20gruop%20n%20gender.PNG)
-We observed that adult women have the highest percentages

 > which channel is contributing to maximum sales?
 ![which channel is contributing to maximum sales](https://github.com/Jamaderibigbe/Vrinda-Store-s-2022-Annual-Sales-Report---Excel/blob/main/channel.PNG)
-We see that Amazon, Flipkart and Myntra contributed to the maximum sales

 > We created the report
 ![Report](https://github.com/Jamaderibigbe/Vrinda-Store-s-2022-Annual-Sales-Report---Excel/blob/main/Report%20pg.PNG)